 There were no significant changes in the nature of the Fund's activities during the year.

 Directors

-The following persons held office as Directors of The Trust Company (RE Services) Limited during or since the end of the year and up to the date of this report :
+The Directors of The Trust Company (RE Services) Limited during the year and up to the date of this report are shown below.
+The Directors were in office for this entire period except where stated otherwise: